jdrabble/flag-game/README.md

 ## Game Description/Objective

 Drag and drop each country flag onto the correct grid board square.
+The educational game includes all 254 country flags, plus the United Nations and European Union flags.

 ## Game Rules/Getting Started